Dan Inosanto

-Dan Inosanto (born 1936) is an American martial arts instructor.
-Inosanto is an authority on Jeet Kune Do, Filipino Martial Arts, and Pencak Silat.
+Dan Inosanto (born July 24, 1936) is an American martial arts instructor and actor.
+Inosanto holds instructor or black belt level ranks in several martial arts.
+He has studied traditional Karate, Judo, Jujutsu, Kung Fu, Shooto, Muay Thai, Tai Chi, Kali, and Jeet Kune Do.
+He was one of three people who were appointed to teach at one of the three Jun Fan Gung Fu institutes under Bruce Lee, the other two being Taky Kimura and James Yimm Lee.
+After Bruce Lee's death, Inosanto became the principal spokesperson and historian for Jeet Kune Do.

 Inosanto is credited for training martial arts to a number of Hollywood actors including Bruce Lee, Chuck Norris and others.
+He has had minor roles in a number of films, including Lee's uncompleted last film Game of Death (1972), and Steven Seagal's Out for Justice (1991).

 Early life and education

 Dan Inosanto began training in martial arts at the age of 11 receiving instruction from his uncle who first taught him traditional Okinawan Karate and later also Judo and Jujutsu.
 He was a student of Ed Parker, from whom he received a shodan rank in American Kenpo.
 Dan served as a paratrooper with the 101st Airborne Division from 1959 to 1961.
 He was also a member of the Strategic Army Corps.
 At Fort Campbell he refined his skills in various martial arts, training under Henry Slomanski.